 446. Philip M. Sarrel and William H. Masters have reported the case histories of seven adult men (age 17 or older) who were subjected to forced and unwanted intercourse, or lesser sexual assaults, by adult women.
 See Sarrel & Masters, supra note 444, at 120-22, 125-26.
 One of these cases concerned a husband who had been raped by his wife.
-See id. at 125; see also William H. Masters, Sexual Dysfunction as an Aftermath of Sexual Assault of Men by Women, 12 J. Sex & Marital Therapy 35, 37-39 (1986) (describing three of these same cases in greater detail).
+See id. at 125; see also William H. Masters, Sexual Dysfunction as an Aftermath of Sexual Assault of Men by Women, 12 J. SEX & MARITAL THERAPY 35, 37-39 (1986) (describing three of these same cases in greater detail).

 In addition, a team of British psychiatrists recently conducted what appears to be the largest epidemiological study of men's non-consensual sexual experiences to date.
 The study surveyed 2474 men (age 18 or older) located through 18 general practitioner offices in England.
 See Adrian Coxell et al., Lifetime Prevalence, Characteristics, and Associated Problems of Non-Consensual Sex in Men: Cross Sectional Survey, 318 BRIT.
 MED.
 J. 846, 846 (1999).
-"Almost 3% of [the] men reported having non-consensual sex as an adult [age 16 or older]," with non-consensual sex defined broadly to mean sex "where a person(s) uses force or other means so that they can do sexual things to you that you did not want them to do' or 'where a person(s) uses force or other means to make you do sexual things that you did not want to do."
+"Almost 3% of [the] men reported having non-consensual sex as an adult [age 16 or older]," with non-consensual sex defined broadly to mean sex "where a person(s) uses force or other means so that they can do sexual things to you that you did not want them to do."
 Id. at 847 & tbl.2.
 Of these men, "32 (46%) reported having had non-consensual sex with women (a man and a woman in two cases)."
 Id. at 847.
-Out of these 32, 14 perfect accuracy that marital rape cases will involve the husband as rapist and the wife as victim.
-The more lopsided the factual circumstances, the easier it is to differentiate the consequences that a marital rape exemption has for men as opposed to women.
-Within approximately the past twenty-five years, almost all state exemptions have been revised in a gender-neutral idiom, so that they now regulate the rape of one "spouse" by the other.
-He is not the case that wives routinely, or even occasionally, benefit from their immunity from prosecution.
-Just as a factual matter, husbands experience the marital rape exemption by enjoying immunity from prosecution.
-Wives experience the marital rape exemption as the person who does not receive the protection of the criminal law for acts that would otherwise be considered serious crimes.
+Out of these 32, 14 who assaulted their victims in the community to get these victims to ejaculate.
+This occurred in nine (41%) of the community offenses.").